 While a divorce is a difficult situation for any couple, it can become even more problematic for those in the middle of their immigration process.

-The short answer is 'yes' – you very likely can continue with your immigration but seek advice from an experienced immigration lawyer to preserve your best chance of success as every case is unique.
+The short answer is 'yes.'
+You very likely can continue with your immigration, but make sure to seek advice from an experienced immigration lawyer to preserve your best chance of success as every case is unique.

 Related: Getting a VAWA Green Card